kkirby16/mod-1-project/README.md

 *This app is buit so that you have to use one of the below fake user's names of your choice when you are prompted to enter your name:

-Micky, Eugene, Stephen, Joy, Tom, Christina, Pete, Richard, Ben or Mike
+Micky, Eugene, Stephen, Joy, Tom, Christina, Peter, Richard, Ben, or Mike

 First you are brought to a main menu with 4 options: